 The electrochemical oxygen cell has the disadvantage of degrading with use.
 It should therefore be replaced periodically.

-The zirconia oxygen analyser uses the peculiarity of zirconium oxide (ZrO2) which, when heated to high temperature, behaves like a solid electrolyte in relation to oxygen ions.
-If the platinum electrodes attached to each side of the solid electrolyte are exposed to a different partial pressure of oxygen on each side, an electrochemical reaction occurs and an electromotive force is collected on the electrodes.
+The zirconia oxygen analyser uses the special feature of zirconium oxide (ZrO2) which, when heated to high temperatures, behaves like a solid electrolyte with respect to oxygen ions.
+If the platinum electrodes attached to each side of the solid electrolyte are exposed to a different partial pressure of oxygen on each side, an electrochemical reaction takes place and an electromotive force is collected on the electrodes.

-From a microscopic point of view, this electrochemical reaction occurs at the triple interface between solid electrolyte, electrode and oxygen.
+From a microscopic point of view, this electrochemical reaction takes place at the triple interface between solid electrolyte, electrode and oxygen.

 High partial pressure side: O2 + 4e- >> 2O2- (ionization)

-The electromotive force generated (E) responds to the Nernst equation.
+The generated electromotive force (E) satisfies the Nernst equation.

 Its robustness has been proven for decades.

-The zirconia oxygen analyser is precise and stable.
-Its calibration intervals are very spaces (up to 6 months or even a year).
+The zirconia oxygen analyser is precise and stable, with calibration intervals of up to 6 months or even a year.

-The sensitive element is not a consumable part and has a lifespan of up to 5 or even 10 years.
+The sensing element is not a consumable and has a lifespan of up to 5 or even 10 years.

 The cost of the solution is relatively low.